ignaspangonis/chatter/README.md

 ## TODOs

 There are a bunch of things that I could have done better.
-Below is the checklist of the things I can improve.
+Below is the checklist of things I can improve.

-- [ ] Implement authentication
+- [ ] Implement authentication and authorization
 - [ ] Implement admin functionality
 - [ ] Migrate to `pnpm` or `bun`
 - [ ] Migrate to `nextjs` or other framework